top of page

 The Tour –

 During the Seminole Wars many Native Americans hid in the caves.
 It’s an intricate system and the end ascends not far from where you originally descended.
-I loved the lighting, the history, the dramatic colors, the shapes and shadows.
+I love the lighting, history, dramatic colors, and the shapes and shadows.
 Some of the areas are narrow or low hanging and some bending is required.
 You do have to watch where you are going.

 ** Pictures don't do this place justice.
 You have to see it to believe it!